-Missing minor allegedly gangraped in two separate incidents in Andhra Pradesh
+Minor allegedly gangraped by two separate groups of men in Andhra Pradesh

-The police have formed a special team to arrest 10 persons, including her male friend.
+The police have formed a special team to try to arrest 10 persons, including her male friend.

 A 17-year-old girl who went missing from Vishakhapatnam on December 18 was allegedly gangraped several times by two separate groups of men, The Times of India reported.
 She was found after four days in Odisha.

-The police have formed a special team to arrest 10 persons, including her male friend.
+The police have formed a special team to attempt to arrest 10 persons, including her male friend.

 The teenager’s father alleged that one of the accused took his daughter to RK Beach in the city when she was alone at home.
 The family members filed a missing report on December 18 after their efforts to trace her proved futile.